chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 See the `Developer Workflow`_ instructions below for setting up a github account, signing the contributor agreement, and submitting pull requests.
+This document contains a mixture of tips for git beginners and specific Chapel workflow recommendations.

 Developer Workflow
 ------------------